 Essential today, essential tomorrow.

-Angola has been a key market for Equinor through the last three decades with significant proven reserves.
-Its untapped fields and overall potential make Angola an important country within our international portfolio in the years to come.
-Through maximizing value from our existing assets and new exploration opportunities we have a long-term commitment to Angola.
+Angola has been a key country for Equinor for more than three decades.
+With significant proven reserves and untapped potential, Angola remains an important part of our international portfolio.
+By maximizing value from existing assets and pursuing new exploration opportunities, we have a long-term commitment to Angola.

 How to find us in Angola